Xceptance/xlt-documentation/content/en/load-testing/Advanced/060-cloud-setup.md

 => 19 20
 ```

+{{%note title="Unknown Locations"%}}
+When you see **unknown** as location, XLT has not yet learned this newly added region.
+Make sure you check for an XLT update.
+You can most likely use this location already.
+Check the zone name (such as `europe-central2`) and look it up in the offical GCP documentation to learn more about it.
+{{%/note%}}

-After you specified the region(s), choose the template machine image to use from the list of available GC image templates (see above for how to set up images) by entering its id.
-You will then be prompted to enter the name of the instance group, which can contain lowercase letters and dashes.
+After you specified the region(s), choose the template to use from the list of available GCP image templates (see above for how to set up images) by entering its id.
+You will be prompted to enter the name of the instance group, which must only contain lowercase letters and dashes.

 ```text
 Enter the name of the instance group => my-test
 ```

 Finally, you will be prompted to enter the number of instances to start.
-The entered number will be distributed as evenly as possible between the regions you selected, e.g. if you want to create 8 instances for 2 different regions, there will be 4 instances in each region.
+The number of instances will be distributed as evenly as possible across the regions you selected before, e.g. if you selected two regions and entered 8 as instance count, gce_admin will create four instances per region.

-**gce_admin** will summarize the chosen options for you to verify them before actually starting the instances:
+**gce_admin** will summarize the selected options and parameters for verification before starting the instances:

 ```text
 Regions             : us-central1, us-east1